DIY Flood Control Tips

 Clean Drains and Gutters-

 Water can easily back up in drains, gutters, and downspouts due to leaves and other debris.
 Make sure the gutters and downspouts running off your roof are clear of debris.
-Also check all drains for easily flow and consider adding sewer line check valves to prevent sewer backup in the event of a flood.
+Also check all drains for easy flow and consider adding sewer line check valves to prevent sewer backup in the event of a flood.
 These function to allow waste to flow only one way and can be good to have to keep waste water from entering your home.

 Relocate Valuables and Elevate Appliances-